 My name is Warren Baird, and I don’t particularly believe that bios should be in the third person.
 In some particular order, I am a father, a product manager for an interesting software company in the blockchain space, and an artist.
-I’ve been making visual art by creating digital composites of photos and images for many years, and in 2015 I started turning my artwork into jewellery.
+I’ve been making visual art by creating digital composites of photos and images for many years.
+In 2015 I started turning my artwork into jewellery.

-In 2017 I started to create my own bezels using 3D printed molds via services like Shapeways and 3DHubs, and in mid 2018 I leveled-up to doing my own 3D prints on a Kudo3D Bean – an LCD based resin 3D printer.
-In many ways I still consider myself a ‘noob’ at 3D printing, but I think some of the tricks and techniques I’ve figured out might be useful to others.
+In 2017 I started to create my own bezels using 3D printed molds via services like Shapeways and 3DHubs.
+Later, in mid 2018 I leveled-up to doing my own 3D prints on a Kudo3D Bean – an LCD based resin 3D printer.
+In many ways I still consider myself a ‘noob’ at 3D printing.
+But, I think some of the tricks and techniques I’ve figured out might be useful to others.

-I’ll give a high-level overview of my process first, and then dive into a few areas to give some specific tips and advice.
+First, I’ll give a high-level overview of my process.
+Then, I’ll dive into a few areas to give some specific tips and advice.
 Once I have a 3D model of the piece that I’m happy with, I 3D print it.
 That 3D printed model is called a “master”.
 Then, I create an ‘open-back’ mold by using a two-part silicone.
-I then create a casting from the silicone mold with a 2-part resin, and add the image and some clear resin on top to make the final item.
+Then, I create a casting from the silicone mold with a 2-part resin.
+Finally, I add the image and some clear resin on top to make the final item.

 I’m not going to talk here about how to create your 3D model, but I will give you one tip.
 In my experience cutting a straight, clean edge in silicone is extremely difficult.
 So, if you need a clean edge around your items, I’d highly recommend putting a ‘plate’ along the back of the item.
 When you make the silicone mold, it will give you a nice clean edge.
 Here’s an example of what the 3D model for one of my items looks like: